BUGS-NYU/maze-escapist/README.md

     - replicate by triggering a lot of audios to be played for a long time, the gameplay will start to become laggy and audio will cut out
     - error is caused by many usages of sound.play()?
     - Observation: reducing mapSize resolves any lag issues, but audio cutout still happens suddenly

+- TD idea
+    - use current levels rendering system & logic
+    - add more building / fighting mechanics, space as a control